mw-harris/CDH-Utilities/README.md

 CDH-Utilities
 =============

-Repository is for the utilities for use with CDH projects
+Repository is for utilities for use with CDH projects